 After spilling coffee or splashing soup, most homeowners reach for a roll of paper towels.
 But with prices approaching $1 per roll, paper towels can make a real dent in your budget.
 Save money (and help protect the environment) by reaching for reusable towels, rags, or sponges instead.

 If your weekends revolve around Netflix or Hulu, you probably aren’t making the most of your cable plan.
 Canceling your cable can save about $100 to $120 every month.
-In comparison, a subscription to Netflix costs just $10 to $20 per month.
+In comparison, a subscription to Netflix costs just $10 to $20 per month, plus some streamers are partnered with each other and have bundle options.
 Add a digital antenna to nab local channel signals and catch weekend football games.